Economic Education Events

 Financial Capability Month Webinar Series

-The Dallas Fed will host a three-part webinar series during April’s National Financial Capability month.
-Sessions will address the state of financial literacy, historical and cultural trends in banking and new features of the Dallas Fed’s Building Wealth materials.
+The Dallas Fed hosted a three-part webinar series during April’s National Financial Capability month.
+Sessions addressed the state of financial literacy, historical and cultural trends in banking and new features of the Dallas Fed’s Building Wealth materials.

 April is nationally recognized as Financial Literacy or Financial Education Month to highlight the importance of financial literacy and teach citizens how to maintain healthy financial habits.
 At the Federal Reserve Bank of Dallas, we consider April to be Financial Capability Month because we serve the American people by promoting a strong financial system and healthy economy for all.